File Archiving

 Prerequisites

-To use the Archive API (in mobile, wearable, and TV applications), the application has to request permission by adding the following privileges to the config.xml file:
+To use the Archive API (in TV applications), the application has to request permission by adding the following privileges to the config.xml file:

 <tizen:privilege name="http://tizen.org/privilege/filesystem.read"/>